 Key Benefits

-- Dual‑voltage flexibility for different workshop outlets
+- Dual-voltage flexibility works for different workshop outlets.

-- Simple LED controls that speed setup
+- Simple LED controls speed up your daily setup.

 Rating: 4.5 (total: 53+)